macs3-project/MACS/docs/source/docs/hmmratac.md

 published in 2019, and the original software was written in JAVA, by the then PhD student Evan Tarbell, a mohawk bioinformatician.
-In MACS3 project, we implemented HMMRATAC idea in Python/Cython and optimize the whole process using existing MACS functions and hmmlearn.
+In MACS3 project, we implemented HMMRATAC idea in Python/Cython and optimize the whole process using existing MACS functions and hmmlearn, and integrate HMMRATAC with all other modules in MACS3 such as the support for single-cell assay (FRAG format support).

 Here's an example of how to run the `hmmratac` command: